Ultimate Guide to Different Types of Electric Bicycle Gears

 1. Aim to keep your cadence around the recommended 60rpm.

-3. Adjust pedal assist level for big changes, mechanical gears for small changes.
+3. Adjust pedal assist level for big changes and mechanical gears for small changes.
 That is to say that upping or lowering the level of pedal assist will have a much larger effect on your momentum and cadence than doing the same with a mechanical gear.

 4. When switching between mechanical gears, continue pedaling at a smooth pace.
 This helps to ensure a smooth and easy transition between gears, your motor may pause as you shift but this is normal and is put in place to protect the drivetrain.